conthompso/Programs_Created/README.md

 that could take in a variable number of stringers as well as a variable amount of cells.
 This helped the tail-end amount of work because we didnt need to calculate those values and could just use the code to find the numbers.

-Scaffolding callouts is an arbitrary code that I created to solve a problem at work.
+Scaffolding callouts is an arbitrary Python script that I created to solve a problem at work.
 The program basically takes a photo input and allows the user to draw boxes in multiple colors using left click to locate the .
 The pixels location of the coords of the boxes are stored as vectors and has a feature that allows the user to delete drawn boxes by right clicking and updating the program.
 The vectors of the coords are also stored in a txt file which allows the loading of previous entries and manipulation of the previous entries in